 How to apply for UniReady

-You'll need to apply directly to UniReady for first semester entry.
+You'll need to apply directly to UniReady for second semester entry.
 Applications are submitted online via an eApplication.
 Visit the online applications page to learn more and apply.

-For more information about semester dates please refer to Academic Calendar.
+For more information about semester dates please refer to the Academic Calendar.

-You'll need to apply directly to UniReady for mid-year entry.
+You'll need to apply directly to UniReady for first semester entry.
 Applications are submitted online via an eApplication.
-Applications for Semester 2, 2014 will open later in the year.
+Applications for first semester 2015 will open later in 2014.

 UniReady Enabling Program